1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 A colleague talked him out of losing billions by shorting the market ahead of what proved to be a 31% rally during the 2nd best year for stocks in 20 years.

-My point is that if you're certain you know what the market is going to do in the short-term, you're likely to be wrong.
+My point is that if you're certain you know what the market is going to do in the short term, you're likely to be wrong.

 The worst thing you could do in an investing environment like this is assuming there is only a singular path forward.
 The second worst thing you could do is assume you know exactly what that path is.